MatheusBorgesBS/Dino-AI---Training-a-Neural-Network-to-Play-the-Dinosaur-Game/README.md

-# Dino AI - Training a Neural Network to Play the Dinosaur Game
+# Dino AI - Training a Neural Network to Play the Dinosaur Game (Still Working)

 This repository contains an environment developed in **Pygame** to simulate the dinosaur game and train a **neural network** to play it automatically.
 The AI training will be done using **TensorFlow**, utilizing either reinforcement learning or supervised learning.